wp-plugins/wp-ajaxify-comments/readme.txt

 Some features of the plugin:

+* Actively developped and supported
 * Validating and adding comments without (complete) page reloads
 * Seamless integration in almost every theme (default options should work with most themes)
 * i18n support
-* Included localizations for ar, ca, de-DE, es-ES, fa-IR, fr-FR, nl-NL, pl-PL, pt-BR, ru-RU, tr-TR, uk, vi-VN, zh-CN (thanks to all contributors)
+* Included localizations for ar, ca, de-DE, es-ES, fa-IR, fr-FR, he-IL, nl-NL, pl-PL, pt-BR, ru-RU, sk-SK, tr-TR, uk, vi-VN, zh-CN (thanks to all contributors)
 * Support for threaded comments
 * Support for comments that await moderation
 * Compatibility with comment spam protection plugins and other plugins that extend/manipulate the comment form